-Aimee Vance, a Certified Nonprofit Consultant, began her non profit career in 1989.
-Beginning her career in the local church, she helped developed strategies to increase giving and engage a larger portion of congregations in service to the community.
+Aimee Vance, a Certified Nonprofit Consultant, began her nonprofit career in 1989 developing strategies to increase giving and engage a larger portion of church congregations in service to the community.
 In 1997, Aimee joined Esther Ministries.
 During her tenure there, she served as the Director of Client and Donor Relations and eventually Executive Director, where she increased the donor base by 52% and donor revenue by 65%.
 Her duties included overseeing the direct mail campaign, major gifts development, major event planning, volunteer recruitment, staff and volunteer training, and board development.
 Aimee also served Prison Fellowship as the State Director for Tennessee where she worked with government agencies, nonprofits and volunteers serving the prison and ex-offender population and their families.
 Aimee oversaw volunteer recruitment, training and retention of over 150 volunteers, development and oversight of the state and local boards, special event planning and fund raising, and program management.
-Aimee also served to help develop new nonprofits, guiding them through the start up process, including strategic planning, business plans, and fund raising strategies.
+Aimee also served to help develop new nonprofits, guiding them through the start-up process, including strategic planning, business plans, and fundraising strategies.
 Aimee’s greatest joy comes in assisting others and seeing them attain their goals to become successful in serving “the least and lost”.